- Define testing goals for quick wins and long-term gains

 Choose high-signal goals

 As we mentioned above, Optimizely's Stats Engine reacts to the number of goals or events and variations in your experiment to align statistical significance with your risk in making business decisions from experiments.
 We also mentioned that significance takes longer to achieve when there are more goals or events and variations in an experiment and that your primary metric is exempt from this slowdown.
 Here, we'll add to the story.

 Adding more goals or events and variations to your experiment increases your chance of implementing a falsely significant result with traditional statistics, and this is what Stats Engine corrects (here's a detailed explanation).
-However, not all goals and events are equally guilty.
+However, not all goals and events are equal.
 High-signal goals and events—those you believe will be most affected by your variations—are less likely to contribute to false discoveries.
 This is because high-signal goals and events are usually less noisy, so it is easier to tell if your variation is having an effect on them.

 One analogy to think of is to consider experimentation with multiple goals or events and variations as trying to pick needles of true differences from a haystack of noise.
 It is easier to find a large (high-signal) needle in the haystack than a small (low-signal) needle.